 BSW Field Experience

-The BSW Field Experience is Generalist in nature, and provides the student with opportunities and experiences which demonstrate the multiple and varied roles that social workers perform, as well as day-to-day operations within social, human and health care agencies, programs and organizations.
-A major assignment within the BSW Field experience is a multi-part Competency Thesis, which serves to help the student articulate and demonstrate how s/he has successfully integrated and applied the social work skills, theories, values and beliefs in an “real world” social work practice setting.
-BSW students in placement attend a concurrent 3 hour, Capstone Seminar during the first 15 weeks of placement.
+The BSW Field Experience is a Foundation-Generalist placement that provides students with opportunities and experiences that demonstrate the multiple and varied roles that social workers perform, as well as day-to-day operations within social, human, and health care agencies, programs and organizations.
+A major assignment within the BSW Field experience is a multi-part Competency Thesis, which serves to help the student articulate and demonstrate how they have successfully integrated and applied the social work skills, theories, values and beliefs in a real world, social work practice setting.

-For additional information regarding the BSW Field Experience, please contact Mr. Samuel J. Leizear, Field Education Coordinator, at 304-293-7339, or SJLeizear@mail.wvu.edu
+For additional information regarding the BSW Field Experience, please contact Lindsey Rinehart, Field Education Director at firstname.lastname@example.org.